zju3dv/mvpose/README.md

 python ./src/m_utils/demo.py -d Shelf
 ```

-If all the configuration is OK, you may see the visuluization of following items.
+If all the configuration is OK, you may see the visualization of following items.

 ![matching](./assets/result.png)